-- Communication and Interaction - Cognition and Learning - Sensory and/or Physical Needs - Social, Mental and Emotional Health.
+- Communication and Interaction

+- Cognition and Learning

+- Sensory and/or Physical Needs

+- Social, Mental and Emotional Health.

-Whilst it is clear that the purpose of identification is to work out what action the school needs to take, it is not our purpose to fit a pupil into as category and serves solely to identify the needs of each individual pupil by considering the whole child, not just his/her special educational needs.
+Whilst it is clear that the purpose of identification is to work out what action the school needs to take, it is not our purpose to fit a pupil into a category and serves solely to identify the needs of each individual pupil by considering the whole child, not just his/her special educational needs.

-The school will always take needs that are NOT SEND but that may impact on progress and attainment into account for example:
+The school will always take into account a full consideration of additional needs that are NOT SEND but recognised as potential barriers that may impact on progress and attainment into account for example:

 - Attendance and Punctuality

 - Health and Welfare

-- EAL
+- FAI

 - Being in receipt of Pupil Premium

-- Being a Looked After Child (LAC)
+- Being a Looked After Child (LAC)/ Previously Looked After Child (PLAC)

 - Being the child of a Serviceman/woman

-The identification of behaviour as a need is not an acceptable way of describing SEND and any concerns relating to a child's behaviour will be described as an underlying response to a need which the school has recognised and identified clearly.
+The identification of behaviour as a need is not an acceptable way of describing SEND, any concerns relating to a child's behaviour will be described as an underlying response to a need which the school has recognised and identified clearly.
+In such circumstances the school will work within the remit of the behaviour policy to address/ inform pupil outcomes.